ericliu0000/CS4280-JocularWeather/README.md

 ## Data Storage

-We created an AWS Lambda function that can receive a zip code and store it in a Supabase table.
+We created an AWS Lambda function that can receive a ZIP code and store it in a Supabase table.
 This serverless architecture allows us to also extract the IP address and location of the incoming request.

 This serverless function was written in `node.js` using the Serverless framework, which makes deploying to AWS easier.